MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-post-install.md

 ### Silence notifications

 1. Search for **Focus assist** and open this page.
 2. Select **Alarms Only**.
-This will avoids constant notification flyouts.
+This will avoid constant notification flyouts.

 ### Disk Cleanup